 This system has worked so well that we’re actually introducing it into the judging sessions.
 All judges will try three couverture chocolates together at the start of each session, then repeat with a single chocolate about every 5 samples.
 This will be done with discussion and will help the judges to warm up, then have a personal awareness of how their palate is changing.

 In another innovation, we’ve introduced soupy polenta as our palate cleanser of choice.
 After extensive testing, it’s been shown to be the best for defending the palate against build up of tannins and sugar.
 Thanks again to Alex Rast for that one!
 We’ll also have the traditional choices of water, bread, apples, crackers etc available during the judging sessions.

 Part of our ethos for the awards has been not to have a set of rules or a judging method drawn up behind closed doors and without a proper test until the first day of judging.
 To this end, we’ve carried out a full set of test, trials, betas and improvements to our forms and system.
 We’ve had tests in London, New York, Vancouver, Sweden and Germany, followed by our first live test at the Italian Chocolate Awards in April.

 Our Independent Advisory Committed and Grand Jury have been working together to develop the system, bringing an unprecedented and international range of expertise to help with our development.
 We’ve also had help from bloggers, societies and chefs and other experts.
 Thanks to all those involved so far.

-There is always more to learn, and we welcome your input a we develp in this our first year and years to come.
+There is always more to learn, and we welcome your input as we develop.
 We’re confident though we’ve come up with a good workable system, which takes a big leap forward in fair and consistent judging.

 As part of our commitment to transparency, we’re publishing our judging forms so that both entrants and the wider public can see our approach to judging.